-Ordinarily, we consider a request for review filed as of the date it is received in any Social Security Administration (SSA) office.
-If the 60-day time period for filing a request for review ends on a Saturday, Sunday, Federal holiday, or other non-work day for Federal employees, we extend the time for filing to the next full workday.
-We also accept as the date of filing:
+Ordinarily, the AC considers a request for review filed as of the date it is received in any Social Security Administration (SSA) office.
+If the 60-day time period for filing a request for review ends on a Saturday, Sunday, Federal holiday, or other non-work day for Federal employees, the AC extends the time for filing to the next full workday.
+The AC also accepts as the date of filing:

-the U.S. Postal Service stamp cancellation or “postmark” date on the envelope in which the request is mailed to us, if using the date we receive it would result in the loss of the claimant's rights.
-If the postmark is unreadable or there is no postmark, we consider the request timely filed if we receive it by the 70th day after the date on the notice of the ALJ's decision or dismissal.
-We will also consider other evidence of when the individual mailed the request for review to us;
+The U.S. Postal Service stamp cancellation or “postmark” date on the envelope in which the request is mailed, if using the date of receipt would result in the loss of the claimant's rights.
+If the postmark is unreadable or there is no postmark, the AC considers the request timely filed if received by the 70th day after the date on the notice of the ALJ's decision or dismissal.
+The AC will also consider other evidence of when the individual mailed the request for review;

 E. Extension of Time to Request Review